frealmyr/homelab-k3s/ansible/README.md

 This folder contains ansible playbooks for provisioning the Raspberry Pi cluster in my homelab.

-The playbooks are repeatable.
-And will for instance destroy your Kubernetes cluster before creating a new one if you re-run the `k8s-5-create-cluster.yml` playbook. :D

 `main.yml` triggers all playbooks under the `playbooks/` folder, the hostnames and ip addresses for each Raspberry Pi is defined in `hosts.yaml`.

-After all of the playbooks are provisioned, you will end up with a three-node Kuberentes cluster.

 ## Running these playbooks